smudge/decks/railsconf-2022/slides.md

 ![webvalve readme](/images/webvalve-readme.png)

 <!--
-and you can find that and more in the webvalve README -->
+So if you're interested, you can find that **and more** on GitHub

+But what I will cover is how we got all of this working in our demo environment -->

 ---